47degrees/run-wild-run-free/presentation.md

 ### Error handling

-As new requirements are added you start seeing this everywhere
+As new requirements are added you start seeing this pattern everywhere

 ```scala
 val fetchUserInfo: Service[UserId, Option[(User, Address, PostalCode, Region, Country)]] =